Difference Between Chapter 7 vs Chapter 11

 Let’s look at the top 7 Comparison Between Chapter 7 vs Chapter 11

-|For any individual or any business, Chapter 7 is the last step of their operations and they sieze to operate after filling under this section||This section allows the party who is filing bankruptcy under this section to reorganize the bankruptcy and continue its operations|
+|Chapter 7 is the last step of their operations for any individual or any business, and they seize to operate after filling under this section.||This section allows the party who is filing bankruptcy under this section to reorganize the bankruptcy and continue its operations.|

-|The attorney cost and filing fees for this section is substantially lower than chapter 11||The attorney cost and filing fees for this section is substantially higher than chapter 11|
+|The attorney cost and filing fees for this section are substantially lower than in chapter 11.||The attorney cost and filing fees for this section are substantially higher than in chapter 11.|

-|In this section, creditors are not paid back by debtors but they receive the share of the money when the assets are sold||In this section, debtors have to have a reorganization plan in place which basically outline how the creditors will be paid back|
+|In this section, creditors are not paid back by debtors, but they receive the share of the money when the assets are sold.||In this section, debtors have to have a reorganization plan in place, which basically outlines how the creditors will be paid back.|

-|A trustee is appointed in this section, who can decide to operate the business for some time before closing all the operations to generate some money for the creditors||In this section also, there is a trustee appointed but his role is not to sell the assets but to supervise the operations and the business will continue to operate by the owners|
+|A trustee is appointed in this section, who can decide to operate the business for some time before closing all the operations to generate some money for the creditors.||In this section also, there is a trustee appointed, but his role is not to sell the assets but to supervise the operations, and the business will continue to operate by the owners.|

-|Chapter 7 has limited forms for filing bankruptcy and is less in number than Chapter 11||The forms in chapter 11 are more complicated than in chapter 7|
+|Chapter 7 has limited forms for filing bankruptcy and is less in number than Chapter 11.||The forms in chapter 11 are more complicated than in chapter 7.|

-|Chapter 7 bankruptcy can be filled without an attorney||Chapter 11 bankruptcy filling needs the help of attorney since it requires to have more knowledge of bankruptcy code|
+|Chapter 7 bankruptcy can be filed without an attorney.||Chapter 11 bankruptcy filing needs the help of an attorney since it requires having more knowledge of the bankruptcy code.|

-|Debt is absolved in chapter 7 filling||Debt is not absolved but is restructured and there is a change in term of the debt|
+|Debt is absolved in chapter 7 filling.||Debt is not absolved but is restructured, and there is a change in terms of the debt.|